 Quizzes: Brief quizzes will ensure timely participation and progress in the course.
-All quizzes are open book and unproctored.
-These short quizzes will be available at 2 PM on Fridays (see dates below) and need to be completed Sunday evening BY midnight.
+All quizzes are open-book and unproctored.
+These short quizzes will be available at 2 PM on

+Wednesdays (see dates below) and must be completed by next Tuesday BY midnight.
 These quizzes are a learning tool so you may take each quiz up to three times each and only your last score of each week's quiz attempt will be recorded.
 Your quiz average will count for 22% of your final grade.
 There will be a total of 4 quizzes.
 You can drop one lowest quiz score.
-Your dropped quiz grade will include any quiz you miss for any reason.
-This includes minor illness, travel, meetings, and technical problems etc. Rarely, technical issues may occur while taking the timed quiz, and any quizzes affected by technical issues will count against your drops.
 A quiz will not be re-opened or reset if it is interrupted by technical difficulties.
 (NOTE: A slow internet connection may affect timed quizzes, but it is your responsibility to use a connection at the speed suggested in the e-learning homepage.)